LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Conclusion

 \section{Conclusion}

 We presented \sensor, a compact visual-tactile fingertip sensor that enables deformation-independent, optics-based contact sensing.
-The core idea is an ambient-blocking optical configuration that suppresses both external light and internal illumination at non-contact regions, while transmitting only the diffuse light generated at true contacts.
+The core idea is an ambient-blocking optical configuration that suppresses both external light and internal illumination at non-contact regions, while transmitting only the scattered light generated at true contacts.
 This yields high-contrast raw images with near-black non-contact pixels and appearance-preserving contact pixels, making pixel-level contact segmentation simple and robust.
 Across systematic evaluations, \sensor maintains reliable contact segmentation over diverse materials (liquids, semi-liquids, ultra-soft materials, and rigid objects) and under strong ambient lighting.
 When integrated on a robotic arm, \sensor enables manipulation behaviors driven by extremely light contact, including water spreading, facial-cream dipping, and thin-film interaction, where force-based sensing and deformation-based VBTSs fail.
+This is promising for applications such as delicate handling of cosmetics, food, and biomedical samples, operating on wet surfaces, and enabling safe human-robot interaction.
 Moreover, \sensor provides spatially aligned visual-tactile images that can be directly prompted to vision-language models for fine-grained reasoning, demonstrated by resistor value inference for robotic sorting.